 Collecting Fixed vs. Variable Costs - Ideally, all fixed costs would be recovered from fixed charges and all variable costs would be recovered from volumetric charges.
 When this is the case, fluctuations in water sales revenues would be directly offset by reductions or increases in variable expenses, which provides greater revenue stability for the utility.
-However, water conservation goals as well as ease of understanding, ease of administration, and customer bill impacts are also considered.7 Further, revenue
+However, water conservation goals as well as ease of understanding, ease of administration, and customer bill impacts are also considered.8 Further, revenue losses resulting from decreased consumption can be mitigated by developing drought rates and/or revenue stabilization rates, both of which were developed in this study.

-7 Principles of Water Rates, Fees, and Charges, Manual of Water Supply Practices, M1 Manual, AWWA, Seventh Edition, 2017, pp. 6 and 96.
+8 Principles of Water Rates, Fees, and Charges, Manual of Water Supply Practices, M1 Manual, AWWA, Seventh Edition, 2017, pp. 6 and 96.